 A Mississippi LLC Operating Agreement is a written contract between the LLC Members (LLC owners).
 This legal document includes detailed information about LLC ownership structure, who owns the company and how the LLC is managed.

 Single-Member LLCs and Multi-Member LLCs should draft an Operating Agreement, keep it with their business records, and give a copy to all Members.

 Note: Operating Agreements for Mississippi LLCs are sometimes called a Limited Liability Company Agreement or a Mississippi Operating Agreement.
 They all mean the same thing.

 What should be included in LLC Operating Agreements?

 Your Operating Agreement will include basic information about your Limited Liability Company.
-Some of the information will be the same as what is listed in your Mississippi LLC Articles of Organization.
+Some of the information will be the same as what is listed in your Mississippi LLC Certificate of Formation.
 Operating Agreements should include:

 - LLC Name

 - LLC effective date